HWAI-collab/HWAI/ReadMe/WAIVI.md

 ### Research Context

-Building upon recent advances in transformer-based vision models and one-stage detectors [1,2], our approach leverages the inherent efficiency of YOLO architectures while introducing domain-specific optimizations for agricultural applications.
+Building upon recent advances in transformer-based vision models and one-stage detectors [1,2], our approach leverages the inherent efficiency of YOLO architectures while introducing domain-specific optimisations for agricultural applications.
 The framework addresses limitations identified in previous works on food recognition [3,4] through improved data augmentation and multi-scale training strategies.

 ---